BUEC500C1/health-monitor-HealthCover/README.md

 ## Product Definition

 ### Project Mission
 - In order to help hospitals and patients get their health infromation, our aim is to design a health monitor named "HEALTHCOVER".
+- The HealthCover can receive the health information from different sensors and send to the central processor.
+The processor can make a prediction based on the linear regression and send a warning if the patients have a dangrous in the future.

 ### Users
 - Hospitals